 Aux 5 = Blue

 Aux 6 = Orange

 Aux 8 = White

-Note: By cutting the loop, this IOX-AUXM will always report as Aux 5–8, regardless of whether or not there is an Aux 1–4 installed.
-This loop should be cut before connecting the IOX to the chain.
+Note: By cutting the loop, the second IOX-AUXM always report as AUX 5-8, regardless of whether or not an Aux 1-4 is installed.
+The loop must be cut before connecting the IOX to the chain.

-You may notice your IOX comes with a termination shunt installed in the expansion port.
-If you are installing more than one IOX in a daisy chain you will need to remove the shunt from each device in line, with the exception of the last IOX connected.
-That shunt must remain in the last IOX and should be secured with a zip tie.
+The IOX comes with a termination shunt installed in the expansion port.
+If you plan to install more than one IOX in a daisy chain, you must remove the shunt from each device in the line, with the exception of the last IOX connected.
+The shunt must remain in the last IOX and secured with a zip tie.

-The use of the shunt in the last IOX is necessary for the GO Device to detect and configure the IOX as effectively as possible.
+The shunt in the last IOX ensures the GO device detects and configures the IOX, as effectively as possible.

-Note: Failing to install the shunt in the last IOX could affect IOX communication.
-It is recommended that you secure the shunt using a zip tie if not already done.
+Note: Failure to install the shunt in the last IOX may affect IOX communication.
+To ensure the IOX communicates, please secure the shunt with a zip tie.